ChiyuCC/sequence-breaking-ff6/README.md

 -   Jump down Barren Falls
     -   If you've done the "Moogle Raid", you won't have to fight the fish again
 -   Recruit Gau as usual
-    -   Can be done immediately if Dried Meat has already been morphed
+    -   This can be done immediately if Dried Meat has already been morphed
 -   If you like, you can get some good rages and learn some spells now
 -   Get Tintabar in Mobliz
 -   Enter Crescent Mountain, but beware of the "!" sign appearing because of the Door Timer Glitch